Open-Ended Reinforcement Learning with Neural Reward Functions: Related Work

 \section{Related Work}

 Our work fits best into the unsupervised skill discovery literature \cite{mohamed2015variational,gregor2016variational,florensa2017stochastic,achiam2018variational,eysenbach2018diversity,sharma2019dynamics,choi2021variational}.
-Compared to DIAYN \cite{eysenbach2018diversity} and similar approaches, we do not set the number of skills to be learnt at the beginning of training.
+Compared to DIAYN \cite{eysenbach2018diversity} and similar approaches, we do not fix the number of skills to be learned at the beginning of training.
 This allows us to learn new skills in an open-ended fashion.
-On top of that, maximizing mutual information can lead to degenerate behaviours in high-dimensional environments.
+On top of that, maximizing mutual information can lead to degenerate behaviors in high-dimensional environments.
 By manipulating a small subset of the dimensions, a lot of information can be encoded, without exploring the rest of the state space.
+Due to this issue, previous methods only consider a hand-picked subset of the dimensions to perform well.

-Open-ended learning \cite{wang2019paired,campero2020learning,dennis2020emergent,wang2020enhanced,ecoffet2021first,team2021open} is closely related to unsupervised skill discovery.
+Open-ended learning \cite{srivastava2012continually,wang2019paired,wang2020enhanced,campero2020learning,dennis2020emergent,ecoffet2021first,team2021open} is closely related to unsupervised skill discovery.
 However, most approaches require either a parameterizable environment \cite{wang2019paired,wang2020enhanced}, some fixed encoding of tasks \cite{team2021open} or self-competition \cite{silver2017self,baker2019emergent}.
 This limits the applicability to environments that are engineered with these restrictions in mind.
 In contrast, neural networks are universal function approximators and thus, our approach can encode any possible task in any possible environment, as long as the input is chosen appropriately.
+Similar to our method, the Go-Explore algorithm \cite{ecoffet2021first} also explores around the frontier of the known.
+It uses a handcrafted feature map to group similar states.
+Instead, we use neural reward functions to group them as skills.
+This does not use any expert knowledge.

-Another related line of research to our approach is intrinsic motivation. \cite{stadie2015incentivizing,bellemare2016unifying,pathak2017curiosity,burda2018exploration,burda2018large,raileanu2020ride}.
+Another related line of research to our approach is intrinsic motivation \cite{stadie2015incentivizing,bellemare2016unifying,pathak2017curiosity,burda2018exploration,burda2018large,pathak2019self,raileanu2020ride}.
 These approaches have managed great success in hard-exploration Atari games.
-However, these approaches do not learn discrete skills that can be composed or fine-tuned for fast learning of new tasks.
-This has limited their applicability to robotic environments where exploration is not usually the limiting factor.
+However, these approaches do not learn multiple skills by default.
+Additionally, their goal is to reward all novel states, which leads to general policies that visit many states.
+In contrast, skill discovery algorithms try to reward narrow regions of the state space to achieve controllability of meaningful dimensions.